TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation: Study

-We consider various labels from COCO (the exhaustive list is in supplementary material \ref{appendix:prompt_template}), leading to a set of $|\mathcal{O}|=24$ object labels.
-For all possible couples of labels $(o_i,o_j)$ with $o_i\ne o_j$, we make the prompt ``a photo of $o_i$ and $o_j$'' (managing the determinant as expected) and generate 64 synthetic images by changing the random seed $\chi$ and estimate the alignment of the prompt with each image with TIAM.
+We report a first experiment to illustrate the general framework of our study.
+We consider various labels from COCO (the exhaustive list is in Supp.
+Mat.~\ref{appendix:prompt_template}), leading to a set of $|\mathcal{O}|=24$ object labels.
+For all possible pairs of labels $(o_i,o_j)$ with $o_i\ne o_j$, we make the prompt ``a photo of $o_i$ and $o_j$'' (managing the determinant as expected) and generate 64 synthetic images by changing the random seed $\chi$ and estimate the alignment of the prompt with each image using TIAM.
 As a reference, we also conduct the same experiment with 64 images generated from the simpler prompt ``a photo of $o_i$''.

-We report the result in Tab~\ref{tab:benchmark_24} for all the models considered.
+We report the results in Tab.~\ref{tab:benchmark_24} for all the models considered.
 The models consistently succeed in generating images with a single object, with a score above 0.95.
-However, they struggle to generate simultaneously two objects with at most 66\% of images correctly generated, while the prompts are minimally simple.
-In the recent literature in the field, the T2I models usually exhibit a good quantitative score of rendering, \eg in terms of inception score or FID, which our experience does not call into question.
-In the vein of Hinz \etal~\cite{HinzSOA2022} this experiment only shows that there is a problem with alignment between the content of the generated image and the prompt.
+However, they struggle to generate simultaneously two objects, with at most 66\% of images correctly generated, while the prompts are minimally simple.
+In the recent literature, the T2I models usually exhibit a good quantitative rendering score, \eg in terms of inception score or FID, which our experience does not call into question.
+In the vein of Hinz \etal~\cite{HinzSOA2022}, this experiment only shows that there is a problem with alignment between the content of the generated image and the prompt.
 More precisely than~\cite{HinzSOA2022}, our experiment specifically quantifies to which extent this drop in alignment performance is due to the presence of multiple concepts in the prompt.
-For the prompts with two objects, we report in Tab \ref{tab:appearance_object} the number of times the objects are actually accurately generated with regard to their position in the prompt (the score in Tab~\ref{tab:benchmark_24} requires the presence of both objects to be valid).
-We observe a tendency for the first $o_1$ to be more prevalent than the second $o_2$ across all models, a phenomenon that is further investigated in section \ref{sec:catastrophic_neglect}.
+For the prompts with two objects, we report in Tab.~\ref{tab:appearance_object} the number of times the objects are actually accurately generated with regard to their position in the prompt (the score in Tab.~\ref{tab:benchmark_24} requires the presence of both objects to be valid).
+We observe a tendency for the first $o_1$ to be more prevalent than the second $o_2$ across all models, a phenomenon that is further investigated in Section~\ref{sec:catastrophic_neglect}.

-By comparing the performances of the models, we notice that A\&E inference globally improves the score with a large margin for SD v1.4.
-From Tab \ref{tab:appearance_object}, it seems that the overperformance of A\&E is due to its ability to enhance the occurrence rate of $o_2$ by enforcing the minimum excitation of cross-attention maps.
+We notice that A\&E inference globally improves the score with a large margin for SD v1.4.
+From Tab.~\ref{tab:appearance_object}, it seems that the overperformance of A\&E is due to its ability to enhance the occurrence rate of $o_2$ by enforcing the minimum excitation of cross-attention maps.